Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 Also known as the Protomagia, a huge feast is held on this day in Greece since it is a public holiday.
 All the museums, stores and other places are closed on this day.

-Apart from Greece, in many other countries, Labor day is regarded as the strike day for laborers.
-Basically, everything including stores to systems, stays closed, since nobody works on this important public holiday.
+Apart from Greece, in many other countries, Labor Day is regarded as the strike day for laborers.
+Basically, everything, including stores and systems, stays closed since nobody works on this important public holiday.

 1.8 Cretan Diet Festival